I Bought A Two-Bedroom In NYC On A Freelancer's Salary — Here's How I Did It

 So together, we kept looking...and looking, and looking.
 We put in a few offers that were refused.
 Then, one February day, we found it.
 I remember biking frantically toward the apartment, having realized I was late to meet my agent.
 I arrived in front of the building we were visiting and carried my bike up four flights of stairs to the fifth floor.
 There were a few other people milling around the small, well-lit place.

 There was nothing spectacular about the interior.
 The building was pre-war, but for the most part, the units had been updated sometime in the '80s — except for the original steam radiators, which sputtered and hissed in the corners (this was a sound I had come to like; it was a familiar New York tune).
 The striking thing about the space, though, was the enormous quantity of sunlight that streamed in through the living-room windows.
 Situated in the back corner of an L-shaped building, the apartment had both south- and north-facing windows.
 And miraculously enough, there were no taller buildings close enough to block out all the light.
 In a city as crowded (and as vertical) as New York, an unadulterated view of the sky is a precious and miraculous thing, indeed.
-Plus, listed at $500,000, this place was a bit of a unicorn.
+Plus, listed at under $500,000 ($420,000, specifically) this place was a bit of a unicorn.
 I looked around and thought, I could live with this.
 And so I told my agent, and together, we began the process.

 Buying a co-op apartment requires a different process than buying a house does.
 Most apartments for sale in the city maintain a specific list of banks that will provide mortgages for the property.
 This usually has to do with whether or not a particular bank thinks that a building is a good investment or not.
 As a freelancer, things can get even more difficult, as pay isn't always clear cut — freelance pay often fluctuates depending on the job.
 There can be high highs and low lows — and thus, it's often difficult to explain an independent contractor's income to banks.